What is the Repayment Assistance Plan

 Potential Risks and Drawbacks of RAP

-Borrowers should be cautious about enrolling in RAP due to several significant drawbacks that can result in increased financial burdens over time:
+Borrowers should be cautious about enrolling in RAP due to some significant drawbacks that can result in increased financial burdens over time:

 Inflation Could Increase Your Payments